TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 ```

 #### Case Statements
-Case statements are a neat way of writing several conditional expressions that would normally result in a messy `if; elsif` statement.
+Case statements are a neat way of writing several conditional expressions that would normally result in a messy `if...elsif` statement.
 You can even assign the return value from a case statement to a variable for use later.

 Case statements process each condition in turn, and if the condition returns `false`, it will move onto the next one until a match is found.
 An `else` clause can be provided to serve as a default if no match is found.